 The Rawnsley Rhinoplasty Difference

 Rhinoplasty is a delicate operation.
 Many plastic surgeons do not even perform rhinoplasty because it requires rigorous planning, precise technique and understanding of how surgery today will appear even years later, as the nose continues to heal and change.
 These skills require extensive surgical experience that very few surgeons have mastered.
-Through over ten years of surgery and thousands of rhinoplasties, Dr. Rawnsley has acquired the understanding and skill in rhinoplasty and created "Soft Touch Rhinoplasty."
+Through over two decades of surgery and thousands of rhinoplasties, Dr. Rawnsley has acquired the understanding and skill in rhinoplasty and created "Soft Touch Rhinoplasty."
 This approach gently reshapes the nose from the inside.
 "Soft Touch Rhinoplasty" respects the structural integrity of the nose, reduces healing time, creates a natural, long-lasting result without a scar.

 Traditional rhinoplasty was always a reduction procedure, where cartilage and bone were dissected and removed, often at odds with the fact that the nose is a living and breathing organ.
 When the structure of the nose is aggressively destabilized and weakened, the appearance and function can be compromised over the long term.
 Dr. Rawnsley's philosophy toward rhinoplasty is conservative, preserving cartilage and the natural structure of the nose whenever possible.
 Tip cartilages are reshaped, instead of just removed.
 Nasal bridge structures are reconstructed after being made smaller.
 The delicate structures of the nose are approached from inside the nose ("endonasal" or "closed"), rather than through the skin at the base of the nose ("open" or "external"), whenever possible.